McCoy Center

 The McCoy Center is an office building located in Columbus, Ohio.
 The building was acquired by JPMorgan Chase & Co. with its 2004 merger with Bank One Corporation.
 Formally known as the Corporate Center Columbus (or more often and colloquially "Polaris"), the building was renamed after the merger to honor the McCoy family, who led the Columbus-based Bank One for three generations.
-Inside is a gift shop, Starbucks, shipping center, car rental, nurse's station, health & wellness center, two cafeterias, a bistro, five Chase automated teller machines, and a personal banker.
+Inside is a gift shop, Starbucks, Which Wich?, Saladworks, recreational game room, shipping center, car rental, nurse's station, daycare, health & wellness center, one cafeteria, a bistro, multiple Chase automated teller machines, and a personal banker.
 The building is located off Polaris Parkway, home of the Polaris Fashion Place mall.